Department of Sociology and Criminal Justice

 SJ Brew is a student-driven, fair trade and organic coffee brand based out of Saint Joseph's University.
 Our coffee is Nicaragua-grown and PA-roasted.
 It is produced by Café Femenino, a program that provides direct compensation to female farmers, as well as the opportunity and resources for them to enact positive change in their communities.

 The idea for SJ Brew was sparked by a group of Saint Joseph's University students who traveled to Nicaragua on a study tour in 2012.
 Equipped with the knowledge of fair trade and coffee production from their sociology class, they explored the intersection of sustainability and transparent supply chains.
-The program is run under the direction of Keith Brown, Ph.D., associate professor and chair of sociology, who has recruited current students to run the initiative through his courses and study tours to Central America.
+The program is run under the direction of Keith Brown, Ph.D., associate professor and chair of sociology and criminal justice, who has recruited current students to run the initiative through his courses and study tours to Central America.
 The program is also run in collaboration with the University’s Fair Trade Club.